zhangkevin747/Power_Outage_Analysis/README.md

 ### Grouping and Aggregates

 I grouped by Climate Region and then performed an aggregate function mean() to see how severe outages are across different regions.
 I looked at Outage Duration, Customers Affected, and Demand Loss.
-The first few rows of this DataFrame are shown below:
+T

 | CLIMATE.REGION       | OUTAGE.DURATION   | CUSTOMERS.AFFECTED   | DEMAND.LOSS.MW   |
 |:---------------------|------------------:|---------------------:|-----------------:|